-You can add your own search engine too.
-DuckDuckGo, on the other hand, being a search engine does not offer to change the search engine.
+You can add your search engine too.
+DuckDuckGo, on the other hand, being a search engine, does not offer to change the search engine.

-Browser speed is a part of the DuckDuckGo vs Firefox comparison.
+Browser speed is a part of the DuckDuckGo vs. Firefox comparison.
 To test the browser speed of both, I went to my website and counted the total time.
-The above video shows the test with results.
+The above video shows the test with the results.